ATPStorages/GetDataRBLX/README.md

 * Linux / Other non-standard operating systems
   * I expect you to know what you are doing.

+*Note: Typically you will need to run your Terminal as an administrative user to install global commands.
+If you already have most of these installed, however, you can move on.*

 If you don't already have the `tsc` (TypeScript Compiler) command installed on your computer, run `npm install -g typescript`.

 [Download](https://github.com/ATPStorages/GetDataRBLX/archive/refs/heads/master.zip) and extract the `main` branch of GetDataRBLX.